Are you FUFIRE’d?

 HELL YES, I can go to court and stand by what is right for my child.

-When you can answer YES to the questions about these likely and reasonable concerns, then congratulations!
-You’re FUFIRE’d!
+When you can answer YES to the questions about these likely and reasonable concerns, then you can consider yourself FUFIRE’d!

 Let’s not confuse this attitude with “I have money so you can’t tell me what to do!”, but rather, “I can decide, no matter how inconvenient or uncomfortable the ‘right’ thing to do is, that I will do it”.